The Passage (DGM album)

-The Passage is the ninth full-length studio album of Italian progressive metal band DGM.
-This is the third album with this line-up and it was released on August 26, 2016 for the first time by Italian label Frontiers Records.
+The Passage is the ninth full-length studio album by Italian progressive metal band DGM.
+This is the third album with this line-up and it was released on August 26, 2016, by Italian label Frontiers Records.
 The album was produced by band guitarist Simone Mularoni.

-On June 13 Animal was released as its first single and on August 15 Fallen was released.
+On June 13, "Animal" was released as its first single and on August 15 "Fallen" was released.

 Track listing

 All music written by Mark Basile and Simone Mularoni.
 All lyrics written by Basile, Mularoni, Andrea Arcangeli, Fabio Costantino and Luigi Sanese.